rammewerk/error-handler/README.md

     # Show the exception to your user.
 });

-// Use the helper-function to log exceptions to a JSONL file.
-$errorHandling->registerJsonl('/path/to/your/logfile.jsonl');

 ```

 _There are basically no difference between the `log` and `report`.
 Log closures will be called first, then the